MEZBATHEKING/vote-manager/available-sites/topgg.md

 > Setuping a server on Top.gg with Vote Manager is now easiest!

-1️⃣ Run `/setup server` Command of Vote Manager
+1️⃣ Run `/setup server` Command of Vote Manager and select Platform:Topgg

 2️⃣ Bot will send you a preview of embed you customized & Webhook URL + Webhook Authorization